posmocoop/spatial_future/vobs.md

 ## Projekt 1b.
 Bike-Index

 ### v.03
+Prio:
+- Set up of Strapi and Sendgrid
+- Blog with Design
+- Newsletter with Design
+- Static Page with Design

+To Discuss:
 - Map can be embedded on other sites
 - Map can be exported as svg, eps, png (1 image format and vector format)
 - Grey = planned, but not existing, see https://github.com/posmocoop/veloplan/blob/main/README.md#edge-classification-5-values
 - Zurich City border

-- Set up of Strapi and Sendgrid
-- Blog with Design
-- Newsletter with Design
-- Static Page with Design
+Nice to Have:
-- Cap/T-Shirt: VelObserver ?
+- Cap/T-Shirt: VelObserver

 Example: https://fixmyberlin.de/zustand